AlexTheMagnus/orchestra-backend/README.md

 ## Usage

 1. Install all the dependencies running `sudo apt install python3.8 python3.8-dev virtualenv build-essential mysql-server mysql-client libmysqlclient-dev libsqlclient-dev libssl-dev -y`
+2. Run `docker-compose up -d`.
+If it fails, check that mysql.service isn't already running (in linux, run `systemctl stop mysql.service` to stop it).
-1. Create a Python 3.8 virtual environment (virtualenv -p python3.8 venv)
+3. Create a Python 3.8 virtual environment (virtualenv -p python3.8 venv).
+This step is only needed the first time you run the project.
-1. Activate it running `source venv/bin/activate`
+4. Activate the python env running `source venv/bin/activate`.
+5. Inside the python environment, run `pipenv install`.
-1. Inside the environment run `pip install -r requirements`
+6. Inside the python environment, run `flask run`.
-1. Run `docker-compose up -d`

 ## Test